ruxiii/Licenta/README.md

 ***22.05.2024***  - Meeting rooms for 6S and for parking

 ***23.05.2024***  - Beautified the calendar for availabilies + new endpoint for creating a reservation in backend + dasked line around the selected place + events part almost done (i'm gonna think about deleting the event) + the reservation part is not finished and checked  + parking lots added in the database + ReservationDTO + ReservationFullDTO

+***24.05.2024***  - Reservations can oficially be made and if a seat is book it is shown on the map with red (should be adapted based on hours) + the button is disabled if a place is reserved + clock implemented for hours - availabilities will be shown at a certain period of time + endpoint for this (the implementation is not yet adapted)